 Update two (7-18-14): Many of you know I took my blog down for a day or two at the recommendation of my Bishop.
 There was so much interest in this post, my declaration and the ensuing commentary that I could not bear to disappoint those who come here for discussion.
 I brought the blog back online after 24 hours.
 I thank you for allowing me to read your comments.
 I am simply amazed at the awesome thoughtfulness that goes into the ideas you share.
 God bless you all.

-Some of you know Jules.
-Although I promised I would not add any new posts until after I return from the two lectures in Las Vegas and St. George next weekend, I was made aware of this letter from Jules to her bishop(s) and the 2nd Witness blog and simply could not resist sharing: http://2ndwitness.com/letter-of-dissent-jules.html I found it especially interesting as she added so many insights in the area of this original post: The Doctrine of Additional Prophets.
+Some of you know Jules and her blog, 2nd Witness.
+Although I promised I would not add any new posts until after I return from the two lectures in Las Vegas and St. George next weekend, I was made aware of this letter from Jules to her bishop(s) and simply could not resist sharing: http://2ndwitness.com/letter-of-dissent-jules.html I found it especially interesting as she added so many insights in the area of this original post: The Doctrine of Additional Prophets.

 Filed under: Doctrine, Last Days, Mormon culture, Personal Revelation Tagged: | Apostasy, Apostles.
 Hierarchy, Book of Mormon, Calling and Election, callings, Church, City of Enoch, Inspiration, Institution, LDS Church, Mormonism, Prophecy, Prophets, Religion, Revelation, Righteous Judgment, Salvation, Service, Sure Word of Prophecy, Temple Recommend, Visit of Jesus Christ, Words of the Lord, Worship, Worthiness, Zion